-If the Internet LED is off and the modem router is connected to the cable television cable, try the following:
+If the Internet LED is off and the cable modem router is connected to the coaxial cable, try the following:

-- Make sure that the coaxial cable connections are secure at the modem router and at the wall jack. - Make sure that your cable Internet provider provisioned your cable Internet service.
-Your provider can verify that the signal quality is good enough for modem router service. - Remove any excessive splitters that are on your cable line.
+- Make sure that the coaxial cable connections are secure at the cable modem router and at the wall jack. - Make sure that your cable Internet provider provisioned your cable Internet service.
+Your provider can verify that the signal quality is good enough for cable modem router service. - Remove any excessive splitters that are on your cable line.